dyharlan/Coffee-8/README.md

 ## Acknowledgements

-- [michaelarnauts' chip8 emulator](https://github.com/michaelarnauts/chip8-java) - derived coffee-8's cpu and sound code.
+- [michaelarnauts' chip8 emulator](https://github.com/michaelarnauts/chip8-java) - where I initially derived the threading and sound code from.
 - [JohnEarnest's Octo](https://github.com/JohnEarnest/Octo) - a huge help in fixing bugs in the emulator code.
+Also being helpful in testing for accuracy.
 - [lesharris' Dorito](https://github.com/lesharris/dorito) - the VBlank code used by the COSMAC VIP interpreter.
 - [Tobias V. Langhoff's guide to a Chip8 emulator](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) - an excellent guide that got me started to creating a Chip-8 emulator
 - [Awesome Chip-8](https://chip-8.github.io/extensions/) - for disambiguating multiple different C8 interpreters